AnggaR96s/Reforestation/README.md

-## Why are graveyards so noisy?
-Because of all the coffin.
+## Why is the ocean always blue?
+Because the shore never waves back.